pytask-dev/pytask/README.rst

 - **Automatic discovery of tasks.**

-- **Lazy evaluation.** If a task or its dependencies have not changed, do not execute it again.
+- **Lazy evaluation.** If a task or its dependencies have not changed, do not execute it.

 - **Debug mode.** Jump into the debugger if a task fails and get quick feedback.

-- **Select tasks via expressions.** Run only a subset of tasks with expressions and markers known from pytest.
+- **Select tasks via expressions.** Run only a subset of tasks with expressions and marker expressions known from pytest.

 - **Easily extensible with plugins**. pytask's architecture is based on `pluggy
   <https://pluggy.readthedocs.io/en/latest/>`_, a plugin management and hook calling